Josca/k0rdent_docs/docs/glossary.md

 # Glossary

-This glossary is a collection of terms related to Project 2A.
+This glossary is a collection of terms related to K0rdent project.
 It clarifies some of the unique terms and concepts we use or explains more common ones that may need a little clarity in the way we use them.